 Now — because I am a writer as well as a widow —it is part of my calling to say it to others.

-I offer this letter as her friend (or his… the widow you are comforting may be male or female, though I am using the feminine pronoun here).
-And, in this capacity, as your friend, too.
+I offer this as her friend (or his… the widow you are comforting may be male or female, though I use the feminine pronoun here).

 I was widowed young, almost two decades ago.
 I was, like most widows, utterly unprepared (my husband’s death was also sudden, which heightened this, but even when it is expected, few widows find themselves prepared for the reality, and its aftermath).